googleapis/java-bigtable-hbase/bigtable-hbase-mirroring-client-1.x-parent/bigtable-hbase-mirroring-client-1.x/src/main/java/com/google/cloud/bigtable/mirroring/hbase1_x/utils/faillog/README.md

   * failed mutation
   * operation specific context (i.e. condition of the conditional mutation or index in the bulk mutation or read-modify-write proto)
-  * checksum (to ensure integrity in case of a power outage)
 * We log JSON - one message per one line; that way all central logging solutions will be able to digest such data in a meaningful way
 * We write our own, custom logging mechanism